 The Data Centre: the physical foundations of the digital age

-Solutions for data centres
+Solutions for data centers

 Pre-terminated optical cables

-• MPO/MTP® cables (Trunk and Fan-out): Available in 12- or 24-fibre configurations (G.657.A1 single-mode or OM3/OM4 multimode).
-Trunk models connect cabinets or patch panels to active equipment, whilst fan-out versions allow the transition from multi-fibre connectors to single LC or SC connectors.
+- MPO/MTP® cables (Trunk and fan-out): available in 12- or 24-fibre configurations (G.657.A1 singlemode or OM3/OM4 multimode).
+Trunk cables connect cabinets or patch panels to active equipment, while fan-out versions allow the transformation from multi-fibre connectors to single LC or SC connectors.

-• Minicore cables: Compact and flexible solutions for backbone links or direct connections between network devices, even without the use of intermediate patch panels.
+- Minicore cables: compact and flexible solutions for backbone links or direct connections between network devices, even without the use of intermediate patch panels.
 Thanks to their small diameter, they facilitate cable routing in confined spaces.

 The use of pre-terminated components ensures low signal attenuation and high mechanical reliability, making them ideal for indoor applications requiring maximum efficiency and minimal space requirements.

-Modular optical drawers
+Modular optical patch panels

 Both solutions are engineered to simplify installation and maintenance procedures, offering various configuration options tailored to the specific requirements of the network architecture.